Brewers vs. Phillies Player Props Betting Odds

 Schwarber Stats

-- Schwarber has picked up at least one hit in five games in a row.
-During his last five outings he is batting .261 with a double, four home runs, two walks and eight RBI.
+- Schwarber has picked up a hit in six games in a row.
+In his last 10 games he is hitting .222 with two doubles, four home runs, two walks and 12 RBI.

 Schwarber Recent Games